 ◦ Nail discoloration

-• Genitals: smooth, dry and red lesions first appear on your genitals.
-If left untreated, this results in the onset of inverse psoriasis, the most common type of psoriasis in the genital area.
-Some of the regions of the genital area where psoriasis is most likely to be occur are:7
+• Genitals: Smooth, dry and red lesions first appear on your genitals.
+If left untreated, this results in the onset of inverse psoriasis, the most common type of genital psoriasis.
+Some of the regions of the genital area where psoriasis is most likely to be occur are:5

 Methods Used to Diagnose Psoriasis

-It is crucial that you consult a physician immediately if you experience any of the psoriasis symptoms mentioned earlier, or any of these other hallmarks:9
+It is crucial that you consult a physician immediately if you experience any of the psoriasis symptoms mentioned earlier, or any of these other hallmarks:7

-• Progression of the disease beyond the nuisance stage, where it causes discomfort and pain
+- Progression of the disease beyond the initial stage, causing discomfort and pain

-• Physical exam and inquiries on medical history: your physician can check if you have psoriasis by examining your skin, scalp and nails.
-He or she will also be taking note of your medical history, as there is a possible link11 between this skin condition and your genes.
+- Physical exam and inquiries on medical history: Your physician will examine your skin, scalp and nails.
+They will also take note of your medical history, as there is a possible link9 between this skin condition and your genes.

-• Skin biopsy: this involves taking a small sample of skin, or biopsy, and then examining it under a microscope.
+- Skin biopsy: This involves taking a small skin sample, or biopsy, and examining it under a microscope.
 This allows your physician to learn the exact type of psoriasis you might have, as well as rule out other skin conditions.
 This test could be done at your physician’s office after applying a local anesthetic.

-It’s no secret that psoriasis could not only cause massive lesions and scarring, but potentially hamper your confidence and disrupt your daily routines as well.
-Make it a point to check for any of the symptoms from time to time — who knows, this could make a difference for both quicker recovery and less health risks.
+Psoriasis can not only cause massive lesions and scarring, but it may also potentially hamper your confidence and disrupt your daily routines.
+Make it a point to check for any of the symptoms from time to time — this could make a difference in reducing health risks.